-- 1.3.3.1 General Order: The business of the Ventura LAFCo at its meetings will be conducted in accordance with the following order of business unless otherwise specified.
+1.3.3.1 General Order: The business of the Ventura LAFCo at its meetings will be conducted in accordance with the following order of business unless otherwise specified.
 A closed session may be held at any time during a meeting consistent with applicable law.
-The Executive Officer or any member of the Commission may request that the order of business be changed to accommodate a special circumstance.

 - Call to Order.

 - Pledge of Allegiance.

 - Roll Call.

+- Agenda Review.

 - Presentations and Announcements.

+- Public Comment.

 - Minutes.

-- Public Comment.

 - Consent Items.

 - Public Hearing Items.

 - Action Items.

 - Correspondence Received.

 - Executive Officer's Report.

 - Commissioner's Comments.

 - Adjournment.

-- 1.3.3.2 Posted Agenda: In accordance with the Ralph M. Brown Act, the Commission may not take action on any item that did not appear on the posted Ventura LAFCo agenda 72 hours prior to the meeting unless an exception is made as permitted under Government Code Section 54954.2.
+1.3.3.2 Posted Agenda: In accordance with the Ralph M. Brown Act, the Commission may not take action on any item that did not appear on the posted Ventura LAFCo agenda 72 hours prior to the meeting unless an exception is made as permitted under Government Code Section 54954.2.

-- 1.3.3.3 Presentations: All presentations will be calendared and coordinated through the Chair and Executive Officer and will be limited to a time period not to exceed 15 minutes at any meeting.
+1.3.3.3 Presentations: All presentations will be calendared and coordinated through the Chair and Executive Officer and will be limited to a time period not to exceed 15 minutes at any meeting.

-- 1.3.3.4 Consent Items: Consent items are expected to be routine and noncontroversial.
-Consent items will be approved by one motion if no member of the Commission desires to comment, discuss or ask questions about any of the items.
+1.3.3.4 Consent Items: Consent items are expected to be routine and noncontroversial.
+Consent items will be approved by one action if no member of the Commission desires to comment, discuss or ask questions about any of the items.
 Any member of the Commission or staff can remove an item from being considered as a consent item.
 Members of the public may comment on consent items prior to the Commission's consideration of the Consent Items section of the agenda.
 A Commissioner may vote "no" on any consent item without comment or discussion.
 Any comments, discussion or questions on a consent item will require the pulling of the item from the Consent Items section of the agenda.

-- 1.3.3.5 Commissioners' Comments: The Commissioners' Comments section of the agenda provides the Commission the opportunity to briefly comment, within the limits of the Ralph M. Brown Act, on LAFCo business, operations, projects, and other items coming before Commission. - 1.3.3.6 Standard Adjournment: The Commission establishes 12:00 p.m. (noon) as the hour of adjournment and will not continue beyond 12:00 p.m. (noon) unless previous arrangements have been made for the use of the meeting room and a majority vote of the Commission.
+1.3.3.5 Commissioners' Comments: The Commissioners' Comments section of the agenda provides the Commission the opportunity to briefly comment, within the limits of the Ralph M. Brown Act, on LAFCo business, operations, projects, and other items coming before Commission.

+1.3.3.6 Standard Adjournment: The Commission establishes 12:00 p.m. (noon) as the hour of adjournment and will not continue beyond 12:00 p.m. (noon) unless previous arrangements have been made for the use of the meeting room and a majority vote of the Commission.
 To assist in making the determination to continue a meeting beyond 12:00 p.m. (noon) the Commission should determine that discussion, deliberation and action on remaining agenda items can be concluded by 5:00 p.m. of the same day and/or that action by the Commission on an agenda item that day is required by law.